geoscoutCJ/DockerCrashCourse/Task01.md

 # Task1 - Setup

 For this workshop, we will assume that you have a fresh Ubuntu 20.01 (or greater) virtual machine running and have a SSH connection to it.
 We also assume that you have a user named "ubuntu."
-If you do not, run the following commands:
+If you do not, you can run the following commands to create the account:

 ```
 sudo mkdir /home/ubuntu